How to Run a Docker Image as a Container?

 Run a Container and Publish Container Ports

 When you run a Docker container, it’s not directly accessible from the host or the outside world.
-To make the container accessible, you need to publish its ports and attach them to the host system.
+To make the container accessible, you must publish its ports and attach them to the host system.

 Publishing ports means mapping a container port to a host port, allowing traffic to flow between them.